damms005/simple-db-sync/README.md

 This JavaScript module provides a function `BiDirectionalSync` that performs a bi-directional synchronization between two tables.
 It also exports a helper function `getRightTableColumnEquivalence` that maps columns from the left table to the right table.

+## Best fit
+This tool shines best in instances where there are two tables to be synced but the column names are different

 ## Installation

 To use this module in your project, you can import it as follows: